Skip to main content

 If your motherboard and memory both support XMP, you should enable this feature.
 It allows for the memory to run at the intended clock speeds, which means you can squeeze out the best performance.
 Since XMP is advertised by Intel as a safe way to overclock your memory, it should not harm your system in any way.
 Having said that, running your memory at its factory settings is perfectly fine as enabling XMP is not mandatory.

-Can XMP damage the CPU
+Can XMP damage the CPU?

-XMP is a simple way to overclock your memory which is done by typically increasing the voltage beyond the standard ratings, typically going up from 1.35V to 1.5V.
-Since the memory controller is a part of the CPU increasing voltage on the memory also has an effect on the CPU.
+Enabling XMP is a simple way to overclock your memory which is done by typically increasing the voltage beyond the standard ratings, typically going up from 1.35V to 1.5V.
+Since the memory controller is a part of the CPU, increasing voltage on the memory also has an effect on the CPU.
 Changes in voltages can cause system instability, which can easily be fixed by going back to the original settings in the BIOS.
 If you do end up damaging your system, especially the CPU due to an overclock, it is not something that is covered under warranty.
-Intel had mentioned during a press briefing of its Rocket Lake chipsets that, “XMP is classified as overclocking, so memory overclocking would fall under that same umbrella.”
+Intel has mentioned during a press briefing of its Rocket Lake chipsets that, “XMP is classified as overclocking, so memory overclocking would fall under that same umbrella.”

 You don’t have to worry all that much though, as the risks involved are very low when moving from stock clock speeds to XMP.